PART ONE: ANACHRONISM

 "Did you recently go through a break-up?" asked Trainer Mike.
 "Is that why you're trying to change yourself and get in shape?"

 "Break-up?"
 I almost laughed aloud, but I managed to keep my teary-eyed expression in place.
 I had to use all my acting abilities to get out of doing sprints that day.
 "There was this guy…my neighbor…his name is Jack.
 I thought we had a real connection, but as soon as he saw the real me, he started avoiding me like the plague."
 I wiped a fake tear from my cheek.

 "The real you?" asked Trainer Mike hesitantly.

 I stared up at him through my eyelashes and said, "I'm the Skipper."

-"I've spent the last sixteen years jumping between this world and another world.
-Back and forth.
-Back and forth.
-Back and forth."
+"I've spent the last sixteen years jumping between this world and another world."
 I stopped for a second, wondering why the hell I was telling this to Trainer Mike.
 But he was looking at me with such earnest eyes that I felt like I could trust him.
+For a second, I forgot that I was acting and that I just wanted to avoid working out anymore, and I stared to wonder.
 Maybe he would believe me.
 Maybe he would understand.
 Maybe he would become someone I could talk to… Actually, not that I looked a little closer, Trainer Mike wasn't that bad looking.
 Not my type, but not bad at all.
 So, I said, "In the other world, scary creatures like trolls, fell beasts, giant spiders, and goblins exist.
 And there's a war going on where orcs and wizards are trying to kill me and my friends.
 I'm here, at this gym, because I want to become stronger.
 It'd be nice to able to protect the people important to me, but mostly, I just don't want to be a burden to them."